WAITING LIST NOW OPEN FOR 2027 SPRING LAMBS

 There is an incredible and strong history behind the breed of the Great Pyrenees, or Pyrenean Mountain Dog.
 We have chosen this breed for many reasons, but our primary reason being that we appreciate the flexibility of the breed for being our family pet, while being a strong protector of the flock.

-Whether you are looking into this dog as primarily a pet or a guardian livestock dog, we commit to carefully working with buyers to ensure they are set up for success and choose a puppy that will work for their home and remain happily in that home for their entire lives.
+Whether you are looking into this dog as primarily a pet or a guardian livestock dog, we commit to carefully working with buyers to ensure they are set up for success and choose a puppy that will work for their lifestyle and home and remain in that home for their entire lives.

 We are happy to provide many resources and advice for training, grooming, feeding recommendations and more.